Dr. Jonathan Camp | Communication

 "I believe in conducting research that contributes to a better world," Camp says.

-Now at ACU, Camp plays a key role as director of the Organizational and Human Resource Development program.
-Developed in the 1970s as an educational outreach to Dyess Air Force Base, OHRD is a master of science degree program that offers online courses in communication, psychology, business and management sciences, and conflict resolution.
+Now at ACU, Camp plays a key role as director of the Organizational Development program.
+Developed in the 1970s as an educational outreach to Dyess Air Force Base, MSOD is a master of science degree program that offers online courses in communication, psychology, business and management sciences, and conflict resolution.

-"The OHRD degree provides a competitive advantage for candidates in various top-level careers," Camp says.
+"The MSOD degree provides a competitive advantage for candidates in various top-level careers," Camp says.
 "Critical thinking and strategic planning courses provide credible tools for the new 21st century decision maker."

 Innovative and personal